-When you steep both teas, you'll see that a good green tea will generally consists younger leaves and/or buds.
+When you steep both teas, you'll see that a good green tea will generally consist of younger leaves and/or buds.
 On the other hand, a Tie Guan Yin often consists of larger leaves.
 This doesn't mean that it's bad quality.
 Green tea is generally produced from smaller bushes.
 Leaves from these bushes are especially suitable for the very light processing method of green tea.
-It results in subtle flavours of soy beens, veggies, or roasted nuts that green tea lovers appreciate.
+It results in subtle flavors of soy beans, veggies, or roasted nuts that green tea lovers appreciate.

 Tie Guan Yin on the other hand requires somewhat larger leaves that can handle the more intensive production method.
-Processing such leaves the 'green tea way' will result in a more bitter brew, but by letting them wither and oxidise more, the final taste is very soft, mellow, smooth and slightly more savoury.
+Processing such leaves the 'green tea way' will result in a more bitter brew, but by letting them wither and oxidize more, the final taste is very soft, mellow, smooth and slightly more savory.
 The liquor texture is also somewhat more thick.
-At last, tea masters apply slight differences in processing to produce unique flowery aroma's.
+At last, tea masters apply slight differences in processing to produce unique flowery aromas.

 When it comes to preparing the teas, a temperature of 75 to 85 C needs to be applied to green teas, depending on how delicate they are.
 It could be made in a gaiwan or brewed in a casual way in a glass.